 It’s more than lip service.
 Though there is still a way to go until Thailand develops a reputation for sustainable tourism, Thailand has developed a Green Leaf Certification program for hotels; a Thailand Tourism Awards program that recognizes sustainable tourism suppliers that are contributing to the conservation of the country’s natural and cultural resources; and the 7 Greens Concept, with an aim to promote environmentally-friendly tourism.

-- Less Crowds – the months of January and February tend to have less rain coupled with more sunshine.
+- Fewer Crowds – the months of January and February tend to have less rain coupled with more sunshine.
 In addition, after the Christmas rush, the crowds have gone leaving behind unique natural and cultural experiences at better prices.

 - Beautiful Beaches and Diving – while the beaches in Thailand may vary from the rustic and pristine (Koh Yao Noi) to the celebratory and luxurious (Koh Samet), the commonality is their beauty and turquoise waters that make diving a very popular and educational activity.

 - Incredible Flora and Fauna – the devastating floods last fall caused immense damage across the country, especially to the Historic City of Ayutthaya.
-However, the waters have now receded and the country is emphasizing not only its rebirth and resilience, but the beauty of its other UNESCO World Heritages Sites as well including the wildlife in the Don Phayayen-Khao Yai Forest and Thungyai-Huai Kha Khaeng Wildlife Sanctuary.
+However, the waters have now receded and the country is emphasizing not only its rebirth and resilience but the beauty of its other UNESCO World Heritage Sites as well including the wildlife in the Don Phayayen-Khao Yai Forest and Thungyai-Huai Kha Khaeng Wildlife Sanctuary.

 - Real, Local Communities – one of our readers, Charles, a frequent traveler to Thailand, contributed a lovely article that speaks to his gratitude of going off the beaten path and being able to “meet the locals and participate in village life…” in northeastern Thailand.